 Disc fusion, or sometimes known as spinal fusion, is a surgical procedure designed to correct issues within the vertebrae.
 During the procedure, Dr. Subramanian performs what is basically welding.
 He fuses together two or more vertebrae so they heal into a single bone.
 This eliminates pain during movement and/or restores stability to the rest of the spine.

 Dr. Subramanian only performs spinal surgery when the source of a patient’s pain can be directly pinpointed.
 He may use imaging tests, scans, or MRIs to do so.

 Disc fusion may relieve some of the following back symptoms:

 - Degenerative disk disease

 - Fractured vertebra

 - Herniated disk

-Every patient’s spinal fuses uses a bone graft to help promote fusion.
+Every patient’s spinal fuses use a bone graft to help promote fusion.
 This means small pieces of bone are inserted into the space between the vertebrae to help them fuse together.
 There are many different types of bone grafts.
-The graft Dr. Subramanian chooses for each patient depends on the parameters of each individual’s unique procedure.
+During a disc fusion, the graft Dr. Subramanian chooses for each patient depends on the parameters of each individual’s unique procedure.

-After surgery, patients usually feel some pain, for which Dr. Subramanian may prescribe medication.
+After disc fusion, patients usually feel some pain, for which Dr. Subramanian may prescribe medication.
 The full fusion process takes several months, but a patient’s comfort level improves more quickly.
 Dr. Subramanian and his team teach patients how to move properly to improve healing.